-Survivor of ill-fated migrant voyage: Smugglers promise easy trip to U.S. but ‘it’s all a lie’
+Survivor of ill-fated migrant voyage: Smugglers promise easy trip to U.S., but ‘it’s all a lie’

-The smugglers offering migrants such as Juan Esteban Montoya Caicedo, 22, and his sister María Camila, 18, a shot at the American Dream promised life jackets and a good boat.
+The smugglers offering migrants such as Juan Esteban Montoya Caicedo, 22, and his sister, María Camila, 18, a shot at the American Dream promised life jackets and a good boat.

 “They tell you you’ll be in Miami in three, four hours,” Juan Esteban said.
 “It’s all a lie.”

 On Monday, the sole survivor of a doomed trip from Bimini to Florida achieved part of his dream.
-Immigration officials decided not to detain him, allowing him to join his mother in the Unites States while he seeks political asylum.
+Immigration officials decided not to detain him, allowing him to join his mother in the United States while he seeks political asylum.
 But alongside the relief was immense grief: The sister he hoped to start a new life with did not survive the journey.

 U.S. Coast Guard officials suspended their search Thursday for at least 35 people believed missing after the boat capsized hours after departing from an island 50 miles from Miami — one of the deadliest migrant disasters off the eastern Florida coast in years.
 Authorities found five bodies, but not María Camila.
-Her brother says they lost each other when the boat overturned and that she drowned.
+Her brother says that they lost each other when the boat overturned and that she drowned.
 He managed to cling to the overturned vessel for two days until his rescue.

 “I had to live, they had to rescue me, because I had to tell my parents what happened,” he said from a hotel conference room after his release, often holding his mother’s hand.